 How to Protect your Child from Online Perpetrators

-At Defend Innocence we spend a lot of time talking about perpetrators of child sexual abuse and grooming patterns to watch out for.
+At Saprea we spend a lot of time talking about perpetrators of child sexual abuse and grooming patterns to watch out for.
 In our technology-driven world, perpetrators can utilize technology to their advantage.

 Below are 5 stages of grooming that online perpetrators commonly follow: